1 sub-topics in Ritual & Sacred Instruments

 The Room Also Plays

-A good ritual instrument is only half object.
-The other half is placement.
-A shell trumpet in open air is one thing; in a stone-lined court, another.
-A bell struck under timber roofing behaves differently from a bell struck in a broad uncovered space.
-A drum that feels modest at arm’s length may become physically persuasive in a corridor or near a wall.
-The room plays too.
+Placement forms part of a ritual instrument’s acoustic behavior.
+A shell trumpet responds differently in open air and in a stone-lined court.
+A bell struck under timber roofing differs from one sounded in an uncovered space.
+A drum that seems modest at close range may become physically forceful in a corridor or near a wall.

-This is one of the biggest blind spots in everyday articles on ceremonial music.
-They list objects, then stop.
-But ancient sound was often staged through procession paths, sunken courts, temple approaches, cave chambers, tomb interiors, and plaza geometry.
-A short, direct sound may have been chosen because it bounced cleanly.
-A breathy flute may have fit a smaller chamber because it did not flood the space.
+Ancient sound was often shaped by procession paths, sunken courts, temple approaches, cave chambers, tomb interiors, and plaza geometry.
+A short, direct sound could reflect cleanly from hard surfaces.
+A breathy flute could remain distinct in a small chamber without overwhelming it.
 A rattle worn on the body could turn movement itself into timing.

 Period Shifts That Changed Ceremonial Sound